SangesLab Computational Genomics @ SISSA

 Exploring Evolution Through Genomes

 This is the website of the Computational Genomics Lab @ SISSA lead by Remo Sanges.
-Here you can find informations about us.
-The website is under construction so please be patient new material is coming soon....
+Here you can find few information about us.
+For anything else please send an email to remo.sanges[AT]gmail.com without hesitation!

 We are interested in the function and evolution of the non-coding and repeated portions of genomes, how they shaped the genomes of living organisms and their involvement in the establishment of complexity and diseases, with a strong focus on the nervous system and transposable elements.
 We are geek biologists and computer scientists having fun in combining molecular biology and functional genomics with bioinformatics pipelines development and analysis.